LowriWilliams/SAI_Lab.github.io/content/authors/williamsl/_index.md

 ---
 # Display name
-title: Matthew Powell
+title: Dr Lowri Williams
+weight: 10

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: PhD Student
+role: Lecturer

 # Organizations/Affiliations
 organizations: